Road rage attack: Victim flung from bonnet seriously injured

 Police are still trying to find the small white car involved in the incident.

-The day after the attack Detective Senior Sergeant Kim Libby said the victim, 49, had been clinging to the car's bonnet after a dispute with another motorist.
+The day after the attack, Detective Senior Sergeant Kim Libby said the victim, 49, had been clinging to the car's bonnet after a dispute with another motorist.

 "Both parties pulled over on the side of Albany Highway between Unsworth Heights and Upper Harbour Drive, and it appears the victim has been carried on the bonnet of the offending vehicle and then run over by this car.

-"This vehicle is described as a small white Japanese Hatchback, similar to a Toyota Starlet, which quickly drove from the area.
+"This vehicle is described as a small white Japanese hatchback, similar to a Toyota Starlet, which quickly drove from the area.

 "Police urge the driver of this vehicle to contact us."